spree-edge-commerce/-.github/profile/README.md

 🙋‍♀️ **what this organization is all about?**

-Team of developers working on extensions & support for [Spree Open Source headless eCommerce platform](https://github.com/spree/spree).
+Team of developers working on extensions & support for [Spree Open Source eCommerce platform](https://github.com/spree/spree).

 🌈♀️ **Contribution Summary**